In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is self-verification theory.

-Because of self-verification, telling someone with low self-esteem how perfect and wonderful they are (or, as my ESL great-grandmother would have said, burfect-wonderful) probably isn’t going to go over well, because it’s so at odds with what they think of themselves.
+Because of self-verification, telling someone with low self-esteem how wonderful they are probably isn’t going to go over well; it may be too at odds with what they think of themselves for them to be able to accept.
 Someone with low self-esteem is actually more likely to prefer interacting with someone who provides negative appraisals.
 The same basic idea holds true in married relationships; people with negative self-views feel more committed to their partner when the partner’s appraisal matches their own self-views.

 This can be particularly problematic in abusive relationships.
-If someone has unrealistic negative self-views that are reinforced by an emotionally abusive partner, it can be even harder for them to find a sense of self-efficacy to be able to the get out of the relationship
+If someone has unrealistic negative self-views that are reinforced by an emotionally abusive partner, it can be even harder for them to find a sense of self-efficacy to be able to get out of the relationship.

 One study compared people with and without social anxiety, and those with social anxiety were more likely to rate positive feedback as being less accurate and negative feedback more accurate.
 They were also more comfortable receiving negative feedback.

 Does this mean we need to be reinforcing people’s negativity?
 No, but it does mean if there’s a big difference between where you’re aiming and where they’re at, the message is unlikely to get through as intended.
 One of my colleagues always used to say that if a therapist was telling a client what to do/think, they were doing it wrong.
-Where I think that fits in here is that you can’t make a person feel better about themselves, but you can help them find their own possibilities to explore.
+Where I think that fits in here is that you can’t make a person feel better about themselves; what you can do, though, is help them find their own possibilities to explore.

 I hadn’t actually heard of self-verification theory until I stumbled across it recently, but it does fit with my own observation that a good starting point is meeting people reasonably close to where they’re at.

 I know I feel a twinge of annoyance at feedback that seems unrealistic, but I don’t think it’s quite the same thing as self-verification.
-One thing that bugged me was when my grandma would praise my intelligence for navigating us to the restaurant we were going to; wayfinding is a different ability than intelligence, and the two abilities have nothing to do with one another.
+One thing that bugged me was when my grandma would praise my intelligence for navigating us to the restaurant we were going to.
+Wayfinding (which relates to cognitive mapping) is a different ability than intelligence, and while both abilities are useful, one has nothing to do with the other.
 I’m also not a fan of getting feedback that I’m talented in a certain area where I’m not, and I just put in the time and effort to get something done.
 But I think that’s more my own pickiness about not saying that something is something it’s not rather than seeking verification of my own views.
 I can’t think of any clear examples of self-validation in my own experience, but that doesn’t mean they don’t exist.